- Bariatric Surgery

-There is a vast array of flowers, plants and trees all adapted to the ecosystem they are in.
+There is a vast array of flowers, plants, and trees all adapted to the ecosystem they are in.
 Flowering plants like Heliconia with red or yellow.
-Epiphytes or “air plants,” like orchids, mosses, lichens, ferns and bromeliads.
+Epiphytes or “air plants,” like orchids, mosses, lichens, ferns, and bromeliads.
 Epiphytes root themselves on other plants but they are not parasitic, and they do not kill the host like Parasites.
-There are many different variety of Ficus Trees (Figs) found in Costa Rica, including the strangle ficus.
+There are many different varieties of Ficus Trees (Figs) found in Costa Rica, including the strangle ficus.
 Pacaya (palm) plants with Chamaedorea seed can be found in the forest.

 Horseback riding excursion is another popular activity for visitors.
-Well-trained horses in spectacular locations from pristine beaches of Caribbean and Pacific to volcanic mountains of Arenal and Monteverde make horseback riding in Costa Rica a great pleasure.
+Horseback riding tours can be arranged for spectacular places within a few hours or days.
+Well-trained horses in spectacular locations from pristine beaches of Caribbean and Pacific to the volcanic mountains of Arenal and Monteverde make horseback riding in Costa Rica a great pleasure.

 Sitting at the base of the Arenal Volcano, Lake Arenal is a man-made lake near the city of La Fortuna.
-In 1973, as part of the hydroelectric project the dam was made and increased this lake three times its size.
-At present, Lake Arenal is the largest lake in Costa Rica and is very important as nearly 12% of country’s electric power is produced by this dam.
-The lake is also a short cut for travelers between Arenal and Monteverde.
+In 1973, as part of the hydroelectric project, the dam was made and increased this lake three times its size.
+At present, Lake Arenal is the largest lake in Costa Rica and is very important as nearly 12% of the country’s electric power is produced by this dam.
+The lake is also a shortcut for travelers between Arenal and Monteverde.
 The boat ride on this lake is very scenic.

 Zip-lines in Costa Rica were first developed as means of climbing into and moving through the rainforest canopy by scientists and researchers.
 Zip-lines are in many ways synonymous with Costa Rica and have developed into one of the country’s most popular and widespread activities.
 Some of the best zip lines are found in Monteverde, Arenal, and Manuel Antonio.
 Composed of steel cables and platforms from one tree to another at an angle, you can slide people or things down the cable on a pulley.
 Boosting the adrenalin, enabling riders ways of accessing beautiful and remote natural areas as well as educating them on ecology, botany, and reforestation practices.

-Tamarindo (means long-lived tropical evergreen tree) is one of the most popular destination for travelers to enjoy almost year-round sunshine and beaches to relax and enjoy.
-Tamarindo is truly a paradise with beautiful sand beaches and blue glass-like water.
-The waves near the beach has made this place the surfer mecca.
+Tamarindo (means long-lived tropical evergreen tree) is one of the most popular destinations for travelers to enjoy the almost year-round sunshine and beaches to relax and enjoy.
+Tamarindo is truly a paradise with beautiful sandy beaches and blue glass-like water.
+The waves near the beach have made this place the surfer mecca.

 Pavones is a small town located along the southern Pacific Coast.
-Pavonas offers unique beaches specially to surfers as is home of the world longest left-hand surf break.
+Pavonas offers unique beaches especially to surfers as is the home of the world longest left-hand surf break.
 Tourists can sign up for surfing lessons.

-Conchal beach in the province of Guanacaste with white sand, tiny shell particles and clear water is one of the most beautiful beaches in Central America.
-This beach is ideal for swimming & snorkeling and is one of the hottest destination spot in Costa Rica.
+Conchal beach in the province of Guanacaste with white sand, tiny shell particles, and clear water is one of the most beautiful beaches in Central America.
+This beach is ideal for swimming & snorkeling and is one of the hottest destination spots in Costa Rica.

 Manuel Antonio National Park is one of the most beautiful places in Costa Rica to visit.
-It consists of rugged rainforest with white-sand beaches, coral reefs, tropical plants and wildlife.
-You can find three-toed sloths, white-faced capuchin monkeys and vast variety of bird species.
+It consists of rugged rainforest with white-sand beaches, coral reefs, tropical plants, and wildlife.
+You can find three-toed sloths, white-faced capuchin monkeys and a vast variety of bird species.

-City of Jaco is located in province of Puntarenas.
-The area beaches are hideaway for sun seekers and surfers visiting Jaco.
+The city of Jaco is located in the province of Puntarenas.
+The area beaches are a hideaway for sun seekers and surfers visiting Jaco.
 It is a day trip from San Jose and quite a bit of high-class people from there are visiting.